-On July 29, 2021, the Company announced that its Board of Directors had approved a share repurchase program authorizing the Company to repurchase up to \$5,000 of the Company's outstanding Class A common stock (the "Repurchase Program").
+On July 29, 2021, the Company announced that its Board of Directors had approved a share repurchase program authorizing the Company to repurchase up to \$15,000 of the Company's outstanding Class A common stock (the "Repurchase Program").
 Repurchases under the Repurchase Program may be made using either cash on hand, borrowings under the Company's existing credit facilities or other sources, or (a) one or more 10b5-1 share trading plans, to be established with one or more banks or brokers (the "Trading Plans"), (b) pursuant to accelerated share repurchase programs with one or more investment banks or other financial intermediaries (the "ASR Programs"), or (c) through repurchases to be made outside of the Trading Plans or ASR Programs but in compliance with all applicable requirements under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), including the safe harbor provided by Exchange Act Rule 10b-18, and consummated during an open trading window under the Company's insider trading policy.
 The program may be amended, suspended, or discontinued at any time and does not commit the Company to repurchase any shares of Common Stock.

-As of September 30, 2021, the Company had purchased 27,197 shares of Class A common stock for an aggregate price of approximately \$18.
+As of September 30, 2023 and December 31, 2022, the Company had purchased 808,455 and 508,782 shares of Class A common stock, respectively, for an aggregate price of approximately \$15,057 and \$9,295, respectively.